How to dress and undress your baby

 2. Pull the sock over your baby's foot.

-Take care that threads or one of your own hairs do not catch around your baby's toes.
-This can stop circulation to the toes
+Take care that a thread or one of your own hairs does not catch around your baby's toes.
+This can stop circulation to the toes.

 How to undress your baby